jayanthh71/monopoly/README.md

 # Game Overview

-monopoly game in python using tkinter and pillow for a school project :D
+Monopoly game in Python using tkinter and pillow for a school project :D

-moddified some rules like jail cz its literlly too complex and i dont have the time for that
+Modified some rules like jail and the property rent system

-missing some features but may implement them if this gets atleast one pull request
+Missing some features like property trading, houses and mortgages

+# Upcoming Features

+Save system using mysql

 # Dependencies